Data-Adaptive Integration with External Summary Data for Outcome Mean Estimation: Introduction

 When substantial heterogeneity exists between the populations represented by the internal and external datasets, evaluating generalizability and transportability becomes essential.
 Within the context of randomized controlled trials, assessing treatment effects in broader populations beyond the specific trial sample is critical.
-This issue has been extensively addressed not only in randomized trials but also in observational studies \citep{cole_generalizing_2010}, using approaches such as restricted maximum likelihood \citep{chatterjee_constrained_2016, han_empirical_2019}, empirical likelihood \citep{qin_empirical_1994, qin_combining_2000, qin_using_2015}, and calibration \citep{lumley_connections_2011, yang_combining_2020}.
-Recently, entropy balancing has gained prominence as an effective data integration technique due to its robustness against model misspecification, making it particularly suitable for addressing covariate shift \citep{shimodaira_improving_2000} and population heterogeneity \citep{hainmueller_entropy_2012}. \citet{josey_transporting_2021} demonstrated the utility of entropy balancing for aligning covariate distributions with those of external datasets in transportability analyses.
+This issue has been extensively addressed not only in randomized trials but also in observational studies \citep{cole_generalizing_2010}, using approaches such as constrained or restricted maximum likelihood \citep{chatterjee_constrained_2016, han_empirical_2019}, empirical likelihood \citep{qin_empirical_1994, qin_combining_2000, qin_using_2015}, and calibration \citep{lumley_connections_2011, yang_combining_2020}.
+Recently, entropy balancing has gained prominence as an effective data-integration technique due to its robustness against model misspecification, making it particularly suitable for addressing covariate shift \citep{shimodaira_improving_2000} and population heterogeneity \citep{hainmueller_entropy_2012}.
+Entropy balancing has also been used to align covariate distributions with external targets in transportability analyses \citep{josey_transporting_2021}.

-However, when heterogeneity is pronounced, existing integration methods often adjust the data based solely on external sources \citep{chu_targeted_2023}, potentially leading to misalignment with the current study’s target population.
-Thus, matching summary-level external data with individual-level internal data remains challenging, particularly when the primary objective is to draw inference about the current study population \citep{chen_integrating_2024}.
-To address this challenge, we propose an estimator specifically tailored for the current study population that integrates external summary-level information using generalized entropy balancing with a dual-weight structure.
-This approach facilitates the efficient computation of weights that incorporate external information, thereby improving estimation accuracy.
-Furthermore, the applicability of the proposed method can be empirically assessed using a corresponding test statistic.
-The resulting weights can be readily employed in various weighted estimation procedures, potentially enhancing overall statistical efficiency.